 If you’ve ever heard of the guitar manufacturer Epiphone, chances are that you’ve heard of the Epiphone Sheraton, as the Epiphone Sheraton is one of Epiphone’s most successful guitar.
+Today, in my Epiphone Sheraton II Pro Review check all the specifics this guitar has, how it performs and why guitar players love it!

 Once Gibson bought out Epiphone, the two companies began manufacturing guitars side by side, in the same factory.
 Nowadays, Epiphone guitars are known for being great mid-priced guitars that share a lot of the same pickups that are installed on Gibson instruments.